Who is Michelle Bachmann?

 - Dalia Mogahed: Mogahed was appointed to the president’s Advisory Council on Faith-Based and Neighborhood Partnerships and has advised the Department of Homeland Security.

 - Imam Mohamed Magid: He enjoys widespread interfaith respect and has also advised the Department of Homeland Security

 The letters also attacked organizations like the Council on American-Islamic Relations (CAIR), the Islamic Society of North America (ISNA), the Muslim Public Affairs Council (MPAC) and Muslim Advocates.

 Then U.S. Rep. Keith Ellison (D-Minn.) responded to his fellow Minnesotan in a letter of his own.
 Ellison questioned Bachmann’s reliance on Gaffney, saying, “Mr. Gaffney’s views have been widely discredited, including by the Federal Bureau of Investigation and conservative organizations.”
 Bachmann’s 16-page response to Ellison contained no substantive facts to back up her allegations.

 Bachmann’s original conspiracy theory was soundly criticized by other Republicans.

-Rep. Mike Rogers (R-Mich.), a former FBI agent who chairs the committee on which Bachmann serves,also rejected her allegations saying, “That kind of assertion certainly doesn’t comport with the Intelligence Committee, and I can say that on the record.”
+Rep. Mike Rogers (R-Mich.), a former FBI agent who chaired the committee on which Bachmann served, also rejected her allegations saying, “That kind of assertion certainly doesn’t comport with the Intelligence Committee, and I can say that on the record.”

 Edward Rollins, who was Bachmann’s campaign chief during her 2012 presidential run, said: “Having worked for Congressman Bachman’s campaign for president, I am fully aware that she sometimes has difficulty with her facts, but this is downright vicious and reaches the late Senator Joe McCarthy level.”